DataLab: A Unified Platform for LLM-Powered Business Intelligence: Introduction

 To bridge this gap, we aim to unify the BI workflow with a \emph{one-stop} LLM-based agent framework in a \emph{single} environment that satisfies the requirements of various data roles.
 However, achieving this unification in practical enterprise settings is non-trivial due to the following challenges:

 \textbf{C1: Lack of domain knowledge incorporation.} Existing studies usually leverage clean and synthesized research benchmarks to build and evaluate agents~\cite{su2024tablegpt2largemultimodalmodel}.
 However, BI tasks typically involve large and dirty real-world datasets with many ambiguities~\cite{chen2024beaver}.
 For example, column names in business data tables may have unclear semantic meanings~\cite{DBLP:journals/corr/abs-2405-00527}, and user queries often include enterprise-specific jargon~\cite{su2024tablegpt2largemultimodalmodel}.
 To mitigate these issues, incorporating extensive domain knowledge is essential to enhance agents' understanding of input data and improve their performance on practical BI tasks.
 While some approaches adopt fine-tuning~\cite{vm2024fine} or continued pre-training~\cite{ibrahim2024simple} to augment agents' domain-specific capabilities, acquiring the necessary large and up-to-date training data corpora remains challenging in BI scenarios due to their complexity and dynamic nature.
+Other approaches (\eg Chat2Data~\cite{DBLP:journals/pvldb/ZhaoZL24}) require users to manually integrate domain knowledge through external documents or customized knowledge bases, which is highly inefficient and inconvenient.

 \textbf{C2: Insufficient information sharing across tasks.} Different tasks are typically managed by corresponding LLM-based agents to achieve optimal performance~\cite{DBLP:journals/corr/abs-2308-08155}.
 As a complex BI query may encompass multiple tasks, information sharing among the involved agents is critical.
 For example, the data retrieved by a \textit{SQL writing agent} must be accurately conveyed to a \textit{chart generation agent}.
 Therefore, an effective and efficient inter-agent communication mechanism is essential to align their understanding of the overall analysis goals, current data context, and executed actions.

-However, many existing multi-agent frameworks, such as ChatDev~\cite{qian-etal-2024-chatdev} and CAMEL~\cite{NEURIPS2023_a3621ee9}, use unstructured natural language for communication.
-This can lead to distortions~\cite{hong2023metagpt4} and is inadequate for handling the complexity of BI tasks, which commonly involve diverse information types (e.g., data, charts, texts).
+However, many existing multi-agent frameworks, such as ChatDev~\cite{qian-etal-2024-chatdev} and CAMEL~\cite{NEURIPS2023_a3621ee9}, rely on unstructured natural language for communication, which can lead to distortions due to the inherent vagueness and redundancy of NL~\cite{hong2023metagpt4}.
+Consequently, they are inadequate for handling the complexity of BI tasks, which commonly involve diverse information types (\eg data, charts, texts).